Ayushkumar0727/-Excel-Analysis/README.md

 📈 Time-Series Dashboards for trend analysis
 🛍️ Product Performance Insights (Profit, Pricing, etc.)
 👥 Customer Analysis for targeted strategies
-⚙️ Automated calculations and data visualizations using VBA Getting Started:
+⚙️ Automated calculations and data visualizations using VBA.

+Getting Started:

-Open the .xlsm file in Excel (Macros Enabled)
+1. Open the .xlsm file in Excel (Macros Enabled)
-Navigate through interactive dashboards
+2. Navigate through interactive dashboards
-Use slicers and filters for custom views
+3. Use slicers and filters for custom views